 - 04 Medical bills

 Student loans – Can be paid through secured/unsecured debt consolidation loans

-What factors do you need to consider before consolidation of debt?
+What factors do you need to consider before the consolidation of debt?

 - How much you want to consolidate – A company may require a minimum amount of debt for you to enroll in the program.